viettrungluu-cr/mojo/README.md

 ```
   git commit -a
 ```
-If you added new files, you should tell git so by running `git add <files>` before committing.
+If you added new files, you should tell git by running `git add <files>` before committing.

 Upload your change for review

 ```
-  git cl upload
+$ git cl upload
 ```

 Respond to review comments